User Manual

 • Web Search (Brave)

-• Purpose: Perform searches on the internet.
+• Purpose: To search the internet.

 • Google Maps

-• Purpose: Obtain location and venue information.
+• Purpose: To obtain location and venue information.

 How to Configure Serper Tool Settings?